Jitamitra executed fan project

 What we supplied

 Centrifugal blowers, direct-drive blowers, and spares, matched to each line's requirement rather than pulled from a catalogue — made to order, not off a shelf.
-Impeller geometry, drive arrangement, and materials were selected against the specific booth, oven, and exhaust duties on the integrator's projects, using our proprietary fan-selection and mechanical-design software.
+Impeller geometry, drive arrangement, and materials were selected against the specific booth, oven, and exhaust duties on the integrator's projects, computed and verified to each duty.

 Every fan was performance-tested in-house on our 200 HP VFD test rig, to the IS 4894 / AMCA 210 method, before it left the floor.
 You get the measured curve, not a modelled one — proof, not promises.